sardana-org/sardana/doc/source/sep/SEP17.md

 - Should we clear the `Value` attribute cache at the beginning of the acquisition.
-So that if someone reads the attribute before the acquisition has finished, or before an intermediate readout, it does not return the previous acquisition readout?
+So that if someone reads the attribute before the acquisition has finished, or before an intermediate readout, it does not return the previous acquisition final result?
 - Which attribute names are better: `Value` and `CurrentValue` or `LastValue` and `Value`?
+- We could allow the 0D `CurrentValue` attribute read while the acquisition is in progress
-- We could allow the `CurrentValue` attribute read while the acquisition is in progress, but does it have sense?
+- We could allow the `CurrentValue` attribute read of the other channels while the acquisition is in progress, but does it have sense?
 Is there any hardware that supports it?

 ### Pros

+- The behavior of `Value` and `CurrentValue` attributes will be almost the same for all the experimental channels.
 - It will be possible to retrieve the acquisition result after the acquisition via a synchronous readout of the attribute.
 This is especially useful for the pure Tango clients and ease development of the Taurus widgets.